 Mission Scholarship Program

-Through our scholarship program, Maine Seacoast Mission helps recent high school graduates and adults, from Maine’s offshore islands and Downeast communities, continue their educations and achieve their dreams.
+Maine Seacoast Mission’s scholarship programs helps recent high school graduates and adults, from Maine’s offshore islands and Downeast communities, continue their educations and achieve their dreams.

 Since 1918, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s offshore islands and coastal communities.
 Each year we award approximately 30 new scholarships based on a student’s financial need and academic promise.
 These scholarships can be renewed each year of a multi-year program, resulting in nearly 100 Mission scholars in any given year.